zstar1003/OpenCut/.github/CONTRIBUTING.md

 ### Local Development
 1. Copy `.env.example` to `.env.local` and configure your environment variables
-2. Start the database: `docker-compose up -d`
+2. Start the database: `docker-compose up -d` (run from project root)
+3. Navigate to the web app: `cd apps/web`
-3. Run database migrations: `bun run db:migrate`
+4. Run database migrations: `bun run db:migrate`
-4. Start the development server: `bun run dev`
+5. Start the development server: `bun run dev`

 ## How to Contribute